 Coordination between participants in different roles within an activity is referred to as inter-role coordination.
 The primary motivation of this requirement is to enforce precedence constraints among different roles' operations.
-For example, an inter-role coordination requirement in a conference workflow can be that the Reviewer role can review a paper after the Author role of the paper has made the fi nal submission.
+For example, an inter-role coordination requirement in a conference workflow can be that the Reviewer role can review a paper only after the Author role has made the final submission.

-However, when multiple users are allowed to be present simultaneously in a role, users within the role may require to coordinate among themselves, which is be termed as intra-role coordination.
-When multiple users are present in a role, they can participate either independently or cooperatively.
-In independent participation, all of the role specific task responsibilities are assumed individually by a participant, irrespective of the presence of the other participants.
-For example, every participant of a conference Reviewer role has to independently write a review.
+However, when multiple users are allowed to be present simultaneously in a role, they may require to coordinate among themselves, which is termed as intra-role coordination.
+Multiple users present in a role can participate either independently or cooperatively.
+In independent participation, all role specific task responsibilities are assumed individually by a participant, irrespective of the presence of the other participants, e.g., every participant of a conference Reviewer role has to independently write a review.

-On the other hand, when the participants in a role are assuming task responsibilities cooperatively, they coordinate among themselves on deciding who is performing which role specific task.
+On the other hand, when the participants in a role are assuming task responsibilities cooperatively, they coordinate among themselves to decide who is performing which role specific task.
 For example, in a hospital patient ward, several nurses may be present in the role of nurse-on-duty.
 However, some medical procedure on a patient may need to be performed only once by any of the members.
 Another type of cooperation may require a task to be performed by all the participants of a role, like jointly opening a bank vault.
-Moreover, in some collaboration environments there may be no coordination among participant actions, e.g. in an unrestricted whiteboard sharing.
+Moreover, in some collaboration environments there may be no coordination among participants' actions, e.g. in an unrestricted whiteboard sharing.